 I decided to do a night time long exposure of a tree on US Route 50 on the way home.
 Here are some snow covered trees on the side of the road at night.

 This is all the photos I have for today!
 I hope you have enjoyed them!
-Next time, I will begin my Death Valley National Park photos! :) Please don't forget to share with your friends and family members!
+Next time, I will begin my Death Valley National Park photos! :) Please don't forget to share the blog post with your friends and family members!
 Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Google+.
 These links can also be found on the top of the right sidebar.

 << Previous Post